Svetasv logo

 The Judahites are exhorted to trust in their God, the creator and sustainer, and look to Him for help; they are not to seek the advice of mediums or diviners.
 The Judahites have been deceived with false prophecies from diviners, who are the prophets and priests of pagan demon gods (see also Isaiah 8:19-22, Zech.
 13:1-6).

 Chapter 10 2b Surely the people wander like sheep troubled for lack of a shepherd.
-3a “My anger burns against the shepherds, and I will punish the leaders;
+3 “My anger burns against the shepherds, and I will punish the leaders; for the Lord Almighty will care for his flock, the people of Judah, and make them like a proud horse in battle.

 The Judahites are troubled and confused, as they do not have good spiritual leaders.
 Their wicked leaders - the Pharisees, mediums and their kind - will be punished and purged during the Jewish-Roman War for leading the Judahites astray and against Christ (see also Isaiah 3:13-15, Matt.
 23).

-In this section of the vision, 11:4-17, Zechariah sees himself performing a set of prophetic actions (in a prophetic action, the prophet acts out a prophecy, as in Ezekiel 4,5) that symbolize the events surrounding the death of Christ and the First Jewish-Roman war.
-Zechariah takes on various roles in these prophetic actions - he acts as God, Jesus, the Judahites, Judas, the chief priests, and Satan.
+In this section of the vision Zechariah sees himself performing a set of prophetic actions (in a prophetic action, the prophet acts out a prophecy, as in Ezekiel 4,5) that predict events surrounding the death of Christ and the First Jewish-Roman war.
+Zechariah portrays various people in these prophetic actions - he portrays God, Jesus, the Judahites, Judas and the office of the High Priest.
+The prophetic actions are interspersed with comments on the action from God and Jesus.

 C1 11:8-9 Christ dies on the cross (30AD)